Your cart is empty.

 We pride ourselves on the authenticity and quality of our teas, from Honey Oolong to competition-grade varieties.
 Every leaf is carefully grown in our pristine environment and processed with precision.
 When you buy our tea, you're not just getting a product; you're supporting a tradition that values craftsmanship, sustainability, and the preservation of Taiwan's tea legacy.

 In recent years, extreme climate changes and droughts have severely affected our water resources in the mountains.
 To address this, we successfully ventured into cutting down the valley to find new water sources for irrigation.
 Additionally, the long sunshine periods have caused the tea leaves to grow rapidly, making harvests from both high and low altitudes occur at similar times.
 This leads to significant labor shortages, and arranging enough manpower has become a major challenge.
-These extreme conditions not only impact crop growth but also require us to adapt our tea-making processes continuously.

 Currently, we distribute our teas both locally in Taiwan and internationally through online platforms.
 The biggest challenge is educating consumers about the unique flavors of our teas and the care that goes into each batch.
 We want our customers to know that buying from us isn't just about the tea—it's about the story and tradition behind every sip.